 Cognitive computing is considered the next-generation system to help companies make better decisions.
 It does this through natural language processing, machine learning, and pattern recognition,.

 By the year 2026, the Cognitive computing market is projected to be $87.39 billion.
 It’s expected to grow at a CAGR of 31.6% from 2019 to 2026.
 So, it’s a profitable space for businesses to invest in.

-X Analytics, a term coined by Gartner, refers to the X variable for ‘different structured and unstructured content like text analytics, video analytics, and audio analytics’.
+X Analytics, a business intelligence buzzword coined by Gartner, refers to the X variable for ‘different structured and unstructured content like text analytics, video analytics, and audio analytics’.

 It’s the capability to run any type of analytics on an organization’s structured and unstructured data.
 This is regardless of where it resides and in what format.